danielsordi/cs732-todo-list-demo/README.md

 12. **step-11-complete-rest-api:** In this step, we complete the REST API - to create todos (using a `POST` request), update todos (using `PATCH`), and delete todos (using `DELETE`).

 13. **step-12-error-checking:** In this step, we add some more error checking to our REST API to help ensure that we return appropriate HTTP error codes rather than corrupting our database.

+14. **step-13-mongoose:** In this step, we use MongoDB instead of a JavaScript array in our backend to store our todos.
+We use the `mongoose` package to hook up our Express backend to MongoDB.